- Obtaining a License

 - The license is issued the same day application is made, and is valid for 6 months.
 (You must be married within 6 months or the license will expire.)

 Information Required at Time of Application for License

-Fee of $60.00 CASH ONLY in Washington County.
-Photo Identification is required for applicants aged 21 and younger.
-(Fee amount and ID requirements vary from county to county.)
+Fee of $60.00 payable by CASH, CERTIFIED CHECK OR CREDIT CARD (no personal checks) in Washington County.
+(Fee amount vary from county to county.)

 The following information is required for each party:

 - Current Street Address

 - State of Birth (Country if born outside United States)